The 3d Cavalry – the “Brave Rifles”

 Please feel free to comment and share.

-Known as “Pershing’s Own” – The US Army Band was organized at Fort Hunt, Virginia on 25 JAN 1922 as The Army Band and later moved to the District of Columbia’s oldest military installation Fort Lesley McNair (The fort began as arsenal in the 1790s with defenses built in 1794).
+Known as “Pershing’s Own” – The US Army Band was organized at Fort Hunt, Virginia on 25 JAN 1922 as The Army Band and later moved to the District of Columbia’s oldest military installation Fort Lesley J McNair (The fort began as arsenal in the 1790s with defenses built in 1794).
+Fort McNair is also the third oldest US Army post – only West Point and Carlisle Barracks are older.

 When the 3d Cavalry, which had been at Fort Myer from after WW I until the beginnings of WW II moved from Fort Myer, their “mounted band” went with the regiment.
 There was a need for ceremonial support within Arlington National Cemetery and the US Army Band was called upon to provide it.